There’s no way to avoid it. Thanksgivukkah. It’s here.

 The Pilgrims suffered devastating hardship in their first year in the New World, and only after the Native American Wampanoag tribe supplemented their meager food supplies and then taught them how to grow corn and catch fish did their fortunes begin to look up.
 After their first successful harvest in 1621, the Pilgrims celebrated three days of thanksgiving with their Native American saviors.
 I can only imagine that their thoughts were somewhat bifurcated: while celebrating the joy of a successful crop yield after such privation, they must have also been praying that this success be replicated in the coming year as well – lest their fragile existence crack under the strain.
 A real 17th-century Sukkot, that carries on today when families all across the nation go around their tables and express thanks for both the miraculous and the mundane in their lives.

-What is perhaps less known is that the first Hannukah – the other half of Thanksgivvukah – also had its roots in the Sukkot festival.
-The extracanonical Second Book of the Maccabees cites a letter, written some 40 years after the guerilla band of Hasmoneans took down the Seleucid Greeks and reclaimed the Temple for the Jewish people, which refers to the new holiday of Hannukah as “the festival of Sukkot celebrated in the month of Kislev,” rather than in Tishrei.
+What is perhaps less known is that the first Hanukah – the other half of Thanksgivvukah – also had its roots in the Sukkot festival.
+The extracanonical Second Book of the Maccabees cites a letter, written some 40 years after the guerilla band of Hasmoneans took down the Seleucid Greeks and reclaimed the Temple for the Jewish people, which refers to the new holiday of Hanukah as “the festival of Sukkot celebrated in the month of Kislev,” rather than in Tishrei.
 The war between the Jews and the Greeks was still being fought in Tishrei of 164 BCE, and the Temple was still in foreign hands.
 And as Sukkot, in First Temple times, had taken on the added significance of the Temple’s “birthday” when King Solomon enacted the first Hakhel, or gathering of the people, at the Temple’s inauguration ceremony (see I Kings, chapter 8), it wouldn’t have made much sense for the Maccabees to celebrate the Temple holiday without the Temple.
 When they defeated their enemy in battle and were able to take back control of God’s House, the Maccabees reenacted the “first Sukkot” by rededicating the Temple to God.
-That is likely why Hannukah was set for eight days: to replicate the seven days of Sukkot plus the one day of Shmini Atzeret – and not because of the miracle of the oil lasting for eight days, as the Talmud in Tractate Shabbat surmises.
-In fact, the Second Book of the Maccabees clearly states that “they celebrated [Hannukah] for eight days with gladness like Sukkot and recalled how a little while before, during Sukkot, they had been wandering in the mountains and caverns like wild animals.
+That is likely why Hanukah was set for eight days: to replicate the seven days of Sukkot plus the one day of Shmini Atzeret – and not because of the miracle of the oil lasting for eight days, as the Talmud in Tractate Shabbat surmises.
+In fact, the Second Book of the Maccabees clearly states that “they celebrated [Hanukah] for eight days with gladness like Sukkot and recalled how a little while before, during Sukkot, they had been wandering in the mountains and caverns like wild animals.
 So carrying lulavs… they offered hymns of praise to God who had brought to pass the purification of his own place” (II Maccabees 10:9-10).
 Thus, a better-late-than-never Sukkot in Second Temple Jerusalem.

 This past year, the members of the Pardes Center for Jewish Educators defined the following as the spiritual goal of Sukkot during a pedagogic exercise: